vjammi/datastructures/src/main/java/ds/patterns/trees/readme.md

 ### Depth and Height
 ```
-                                          Height   Depth
+                                          Height [from a Node the deepest Leaf]           Depth [From Root to the X Node]
                    18                       2                                                   0
                 /     \
              15         30                  1                                                   1
             /  \        /  \
           40    50    100   40              0                                                   2
 ```
-- Depth of a node
-  - The depth of a node is the number of edges from the root to the node.
 - Height of a node
   - The height of a node is the number of edges from the node to the deepest leaf.
 - Height of a tree
   - The height of a tree is a height of the root.

-- A full binary tree
-  - A full binary tree is a binary tree in which each node has exactly zero or two children.
-- A complete binary tree
+- Depth of a node
-  - A complete binary tree is a binary tree, which is completely filled, with the possible exception of the bottom level, which is filled from left to right.
+    - The depth of a node is the number of edges from the root to the node.
-  - The data structure Heap is a good example of a complete binary tree.
+    - Depth is in relation to nodes

 ### Binary Tree Classifications

 #### Full Binary Tree
 A full binary tree is a binary tree in which each node has exactly zero or two children.
 ```